hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 A `os_image_notification` block supports the following:

-* `enabled` - (Required) Should the OS image notification be enabled on this Virtual Machine?

 * `timeout` - (Optional) Length of time a notification to be sent to the VM on the instance metadata server till the VM gets OS upgraded.
 The only possible value is `PT15M`.
 Defaults to `PT15M`.

 ---